KyleHollands/Data_Analytics__HeartHealth_Case_Study/README.md

     - After completing initial anaylsis on the data, it turns out that there may be sampling bias present within the dataset.
     - Although heart disease tends to effect males more on average, there are substantially more males represented in this data than women.

-● How are you addressing licensing, privacy, security, and accessibility?
+- How are you addressing licensing, privacy, security, and accessibility?
+    - The dataset was acquired from Kaggle, and is open to the public to be analyzed.
+The data itself is being stored on OneDrive, and locally so there is some redundancy present.

-● How did you verify the data’s integrity?
+- How did you verify the data’s integrity?
+    - One method to verify the data's integrity is to compare it to the source after it's been downloaded.
+Comparing the file size can provide an indication if something in the data has changed, or been manipulated.

-● How does it help you answer your question?
+- How does it help you answer your question?

-● Are there any problems with the data?
+- Are there any problems with the data?
+    - There does not appear to be any serious issues with the data.
+There are some minor issues, such as reformating a variable represented as True/False as 1/0 for easier analysis, or the fact there are some outliers in the data that could be errors.

 > Key Tasks

-● Download data and store it appropriately.
+- Download data and store it appropriately. **

-● Identify how it’s organized.
+- Identify how it’s organized. **

-● Sort and filter the data.
+- Sort and filter the data.

-● Determine the credibility of the data.
+- Determine the credibility of the data.

 > Deliverable